marcysko/az4locals/README.md

 ## Description

 Built a CMS-style blog site similar to a Wordpress site, where visitors can sign up and/or login to publish blog posts related to Arizona and comment on other visitors’ posts.
+Blog Posts can be updated or deleted and are saved to the individual user's dashboard.